 8 rules — OR disjunction

-4 rules — mutual exclusion
+4 rules — exclusive-or

 Nine stable equilibrium states form an attractor basin.
-The neuron settles into predictable resting configurations, providing the foundation for reliable computation.
+The neuron naturally settles into predictable resting configurations, providing the foundation for reliable computation.

-| Feature | Intel Loihi 2 | IBM TrueNorth | CSEN (Ours) |
+| Feature | Conventional Chip A | Conventional Chip B | CSEN (Ours) |

 |---|---|---|---|

-| Neuron Model | Pre-programmed | Fixed LIF | Emergent from constraints |
+| Neuron Design | Hand-programmed | Fixed LIF model | Emergent from constraints |

-| Transistors/Neuron | ~2,300 | ~5,400 | Target: <100 |
+| Transistors/Neuron | ~2,300 | ~5,400 | Target: < 100 |

 | Per-Neuron Memory | Configurable | Limited | 7 bits intrinsic |

-| Behavior Discovery | Manual | Manual | Automatic pipeline |
+| Behavior Discovery | Manual design | Manual design | Automatic enumeration |

 | Learning Rule | Programmable STDP | External | Emergent (potentiation) |